Chemsex: how to stay safer and get back in control

 Take a weekend off

-If you’re partying every weekend and it’s starting to take its toll, a week off now and again can help you break the cycle and feel more in control.
+If you’re partying every weekend and it’s starting to take its toll, taking a week off now and then can be a great way to regain control.

-If you need support with planning your weekend, you can talk to us online.
+If you need some extra support with planning your weekend, you can talk to us online.

 Manage your apps